nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

 }

 ###### ***NOTE***
---> Variable names take up memory in the stack, while function definitions and objects have memory in the heap
+--> VARIABLE NAMES take up memory in the STACK, while FUNCITON DEFINITION and OBJECTS have memory in the HEAP.<BR>

 ##### The Memory Life Cycle